daverein/WearOSConcentricWatchface/README.md

 Concentric Native (WearOS Watchface)
 ===============================
-My version of the Pixel Concentric watchface.
+My version of the Pixel Concentric and Digital watchfaces, plus an Analog-style one.

 Features
 --------
-* 3 faces
+* 3 watchfaces in one app, with one having 3 styles
 * Large(r) fonts
 * 2-3 Complications on the watchfaces
 * Always On Display friendly, and can adjust watchface, complications, and even the time
 * Full-on AOD for when you want it to show nicely (but probably uses more power)
-* Multiple highlight colors
+* Multiple colors palettes
 * Pixel-shifting to avoid burn-in during AOD
 * Control over colors and complication elements
+* Ability to show AOD in full colors
+* Only 15fps for a good battery experience, with a 1fps Low Power mode

 Introduction
 ------------
 This is my version of the Google Pixel Concentric Watchface.
 It started off being as closely mirroring it as possible, but then I realized I was too old to see the time with those font sizes... and lack of complications for several of the different faces it provided.
 So I made the fonts bigger and added complications.
 And made the fonts even bigger when in Always on Display (ambient) mode.

+Then I added an Analog watchface (for those classy nights out), and a Digital version (for my son).

 Always On Display
 -----------------